-I have had discussions with a client during the last weeks about the resistance to get rid of complicated processes that almost everybody agrees are, yes, too complicated, too long and even unnecessary, at least in their present forms.
+I had a discussion with a client recently, about the resistance to get rid of complicated processes that almost everybody agrees are, yes, too complicated, too long and even unnecessary, at least in their present forms.

 The client had brought in expert management consultants to ‘inject simplicity’.
 Over a few weeks, they had dissected every single overweight and overgrown key process and come up with recommendations to streamline, change and even kill.